EmmaOyetey/hangman/README.md

 **Words:** Provides a random word for the game.
 Maintains a list of possible words and selects one randomly.

 ## Demonstration of OOP Principles
 **Encapsulation:** Each class has a well-defined responsibility and maintains its own state.
+Encapsulation involves bundling the data (fields) and the methods (functions) that operate on the data into a single unit or class, and restricting access to some of the object's components.
+Example :  the User class encapsulates the user's data and provides public methods to access and modify this data.
+The internal state (fields) is kept private to prevent unauthorized access and modification.
 **Abstraction:** Complex functionalities are abstracted into methods and classes.
+Abstraction involves hiding the complex implementation details and showing only the necessary features of an object.
+Example: The HandleGuess class abstracts the complexity of managing guesses, checking if a guess is correct, and tracking the game state.
+The user of this class does not need to know the internal implementation details.
 **Inheritance:** Not explicitly used in this project but the principles of code reuse and organization are followed.
+Example: Abstract User Class (Potential Enhancement.)If this game were expanded, inheritance could be used to create a hierarchy of classes.
+For example, an abstract User class could be extended for different types of users or players.

+          package org.hangman;

+          public abstract class User {
+              private String name;

+              public User(String name) {
+                  this.name = name;
+              }

+              public String getName() {
+                  return name;
+              }

+              public abstract void incrementGamesPlayed();
+              public abstract void incrementGamesWon();
+              public abstract void incrementGamesLost();
+          }

+          class SinglePlayer extends User {
+              private int gamesPlayed;
+              private int gamesWon;
+              private int gamesLost;

+              public SinglePlayer(String name) {
+                  super(name);
+                  this.gamesPlayed = 0;
+                  this.gamesWon = 0;
+                  this.gamesLost = 0;
+              }

+              @Override
+              public void incrementGamesPlayed() {
+                  this.gamesPlayed++;
+              }

+              @Override
+              public void incrementGamesWon() {
+                  this.gamesWon++;
+              }

+              @Override
+              public void incrementGamesLost() {
+                  this.gamesLost++;
+              }

+              public int getGamesPlayed() {
+                  return gamesPlayed;
+              }

+              public int getGamesWon() {
+                  return gamesWon;
+              }

+              public int getGamesLost() {
+                  return gamesLost;
+              }
+          }
+In this example, an abstract User class is used to define a common interface for all user types.
+The SinglePlayer class extends the User class and provides specific implementations for its methods.

 **Polymorphism:** Utilized through method overriding and interfaces where necessary (e.g., different display methods in HangmanImage).

 ## How to Play